Canva Pricing (2026) — The Essential Guide

 Exporting designs with a transparent background in Canva

-This is particularly useful if you’re designing logos that you want to superimpose on different assets — the transparent background means that your design can be applied neatly and easily over something else.
+This is particularly useful if you’re designing logos that you want to superimpose onto different assets — the transparent background means that your design can be applied neatly and easily over something else.

 Custom template design

-While the free version of Canva only lets you work with pre-designed Canva templates, in ‘Canva Pro’ you can create your own custom templates.
+While the free version of Canva only lets you work with pre-designed Canva templates, ‘Canva Pro’ lets you create your own ones.

 This means that you can create on-brand, standardized templates for your team to use.